Eman-Hamied/European_Soccer_Data_Pipeline/README.md

 ## Project Summary

 In this project I downloaded the provided sqlite database from this link ```https://www.kaggle.com/datasets/hugomathien/soccer```.
 I explored the data and decided to combine it with scraped data form ```https://sofifa.com``` to fit with the data model I decided on.
 After creating database and tables we will move to airflow pipeline and run it to scrape, transform and load data to PostgreSQL.

+## Who are the users that will benefit from this database?@

 This database is very useful for users who bet on teams and players.
 I provided ```Exploratory Data Analysis.ipynb``` file presenting a sample of the quesstions this data can answer by querying it and viewing results.
+You can find past statistics and rich data for the team or player you want to bet on.

 ## Used Technologies
 1. Python